-I stared by peeling all 5 of my Avocados.
-I used 3 to make my Guacamole, and used 2 for the Avocado Verde sauce.
+I started by peeling all 5 of my Avocados.
+I used 3 to make my Guacamole and used 2 for the Avocado Verde sauce.
 The original recipe calls for 3, but I didn’t want to skimp on the Guac.

 After peeling and slicing up the Avocados, I threw it in my food processor with 1 1/4 cups of Verde sauce–I actually used half Verde Salsa and half Verde Enchilada sauce.

 After everything was mixed up in the food processor I took a little bit of the sauce and spread it on the bottom of my 9×13 baking dish.
 Just enough to cover the bottom.

 Then I started assembling my enchiladas.
 I had some leftover cooked chicken that I shredded up.
 I added a little bit of seasoning to it–Cumin, Salt, Pepper and Garlic–just to give it more flavor.
 You could also saute up some onions and peppers to add to the chicken as well.

 I layered the chicken, a little bit of cheese and some of the sauce on a tortilla.

 Then I rolled it up and placed it in the baking dish.
 I repeated this 4 more times to fill up the pan.

 After I had the enchiladas assembled in my dish, I layered the rest of the sauce on top of the tortillas, and covered it in cheese.
 Really, the more cheese the better!